mcuntz/ncvue/docs/src/install.rst

    pip install cartopy
    pip install ncvue

 ``ncvue`` uses the "themed Tk" ("ttk") functionality of Tk 8.5.
-It hence needs Python 2.7 or Python 3.1 or later.
+It would hence need Python 2.7 or Python 3.1 or later. ``ncvue`` further uses the tooltip class from IDLE, which bumps the Python version to 3.5 or later.
 Linux users might need to update their (very old) Tk installations.

 .. _Anaconda: https://www.anaconda.com/products/individual
 .. _app: http://www.macu.de/extra/ncvue.dmg